 This is when all councillors meet together.
 The Council will provide the focus for decision on major items of policy.
 There are three types of Council meetings: annual meetings, ordinary meetings and special/extraordinary meetings.
-The Council meeting will follow the Standing Orders for the Regulation of Business set out in Part 4.
+The Council meeting will follow the Standing Orders for the Regulation of Business set out in Part 4 of this Constitution.